APPLICATION AREAS FOR BATIXT EIS SENSING TECHNOLOGY

 Electrochemical Impedance Spectroscopy (EIS) is renowned as a leading method for battery characterisation and plays a crucial role in battery testing and evaluation, offering a detailed, non-destructive approach to understanding the electrochemical processes within a battery.

 Batteries are tested and evaluated throughout the value chain for different reasons.
-This can be to evalate designs in R&D, for quality control in manufacturing or upon deployment of batteries from OEMs, to help consumers evaluate the condition of their batteries, to evaluate second-life potential or as a part of monitoring a battery in any given setting such as energy storage.
+This can be to evaluate designs in R&D, for quality control in manufacturing or upon deployment of batteries from OEMs, to help consumers evaluate the condition of their batteries, to evaluate second-life potential or as a part of monitoring a battery in any given setting such as energy storage.

 Batixt sensing capabilities make EIS significantly more competent, relevant and useful when it comes to testing or evaluating a battery in any context, but especially when larger volumes of batteries need to be evaluated in a short period of time.